abseil/abseil-cpp/FAQ.md

 extremely rare.
 This means that upgrading from one source release to another should be a routine practice that can and should be performed often.

-We recommend you update to the latest release of Abseil as often as possible.
+We recommend you update to the [latest commit in the `master` branch of Abseil](https://github.com/abseil/abseil-cpp/commits/master) as often as possible.
 Not only will you pick up bug fixes more quickly, but if you have good automated testing, you will catch and be able to fix any [Hyrum's Law](https://www.hyrumslaw.com/) dependency problems on an incremental basis